wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 6.5-dev4 =
+= Version 6.5-dev5 =

 * Improved the selection of YouTube video preview images by comparing all available sizes and choosing the largest.
 * Added a flush of the object cache (for that specific post ID) when a Post or Page is updated.
-* Removed the 'Apply Title Filters' option (not necessary since title is filtered by default).
+* Removed the 'Apply Title Filters' option (not necessary since `wp_title()` is filtered by default).
-* If an SEO plugin is active, the WordPress title will be used as-is (trusting the SEO plugin will return an appropriate value).
+* If an SEO plugin is active, the WordPress title will be used as-is (trusting that the SEO plugin will return an appropriate value).

 = Version 6.4 =